UW-Capstone-Nomad/Nomad-Deployment-Recipe/backpack/README.md

 If you need some help or you want to stay updated with the latest news, [join Qm64's chatroom on Matrix](https://matrix.to/#/#qm64:matrix.org?via=matrix.org)

-Backpack is currently tested against Nomad version 0.12.8
+Backpack is currently tested against Nomad version 1.1.0

+This version of Backpack is baesd on the work of [Lorenzo Setale](https://blog.setale.me/) but get modified by a team of the University of Washington to make the Backpack closer to [Helm](https://helm.sh/).
+There are new features such as:
+* Exporting deployed job port
+* Offering well-documented example applications
+* Easier to maintain and integrate with other software long-term

 ## TL;DR: Install
 You can manually download the latest release from